carmelag/GOT-js/README.md

 ### 1. Create the DB locally

 Recreate the Characters DB using the [SQL dump](https://gist.github.com/carmelag/0492aa6251923560d94c43fa75e1887e) on your mysql server on your machine.
+The DB has a single table called "character".
+It will be filled with some Game of Thrones characters coming from an array built in the *script.js* file.

 ### 2. Download the example & install dependencies